As my collection of vintage computers grows, I wanted to look back on the hardware and operating systems I grew up with.

 LOAD "*",8 and later almost equal time between Mac OS, Windows and Linux.

 The Plus/4 couldn’t do much out of the box.
-There was some software included, but it didn’t include a disk or tape drive, so I couldn’t save anything.
+There was some software included, but it didn’t include a disk drive or cassette player, so I couldn’t load or save anything.
 But still, I copied code out of the manual and a magazine that came with it to make the Plus/4 play music and also made a very simple Tetris clone.

 Because I showed interest in it, my grandparents purchased a Commodore SX-64 later that same year from the local classifieds.
 It was very complete kit out with an external monitor, joystick, printer and some software.
 I went over to my grandparents almost every weekend just to play with it.